material-motion/material-motion/CONTRIBUTING.md

 If no consensus is able to be reached then the discussion will be closed and the terminology will not be changed.

-# Updating the list of implementations
+# Contributing to the community index

-View the [Community](community/) docs for a list of Starmap concept implementations.
+View the [Community index](community/) for a community-curated list of Starmap concept implementations.

 ### The small print